-By Bruce Atkins | Published October 30, 2025 | Posted in Employment Law | Tagged Tags: minimum, Raise, wage | Comments Off on How Must Employers Ensure Tipped Workers Get Minimum Wage?
+By Bruce Atkins | Published November 30, 2025 | Posted in Discrimination | Tagged Tags: aarp, discrimination, Employment | Comments Off on Age Discrimination in Tech and Finance: A Growing Concern in NJ

 The Fair Labor Standards Act (FLSA) and New Jersey law safeguard tipped employees so that they receive at least minimum wage, even when their base wage is set below the standard rate via a “tip credit.”
 New Jersey’s minimum wage is $15.49 per hour as of 2025.
 However, for tipped employees, such as table servers Read More